Introduction: Made From Leftovers

 About This Book

 I've released this on my website in single chapters.
 Over the course of time, I will release the whole book.
 Whether I will publish in the traditional way remains to be seen.
-It takes a lot of money, paper, and time to do so, and that is why I've decided to start here exclusively until a publishing agreement seems appropriate.
+It takes a lot of money, paper, and time to do so, and that is why I've decided to start here exclusively until a worthwhile publishing agreement presents itself.

 To read, you'll need to be logged in.
 You can do that here by entering your email to receive a link.
 The first chapter is available to free subscribers.
 Future chapters are for paying subscribers only.